 Growing pains, brooding portraits

-Part of Finland’s celebration of 100 years of independence, the exhibition is on view through October 3, 2017 in New York free of charge, then reappears at Millesgården in Stockholm under a new name, The Modern Woman.
-In 2018 it returns to Ateneum in Helsinki.
+Part of Finland’s celebration of 100 years of independence, the exhibition started in New York in the autumn of 2017, then reappeared at Millesgården in Stockholm under a new name, The Modern Woman, where it is on display until February 25, 2018.
+Later in 2018 it returns to Ateneum in Helsinki.
 The show features Schjerfbeck’s intricate self-portraits, Thesleff’s imaginative woodcuts, Schauman’s lavish landscapes and Sesemann’s introspective expressionist portraits.